Professional GIS Certification

 It is important that GIS practicioners understand the difference between programs and organizations offering certification, licensure, accreditation, and certificates (from the GIS Certification Institute (GISCI)):

-- Certification - a process, often voluntary, by which individuals who have demonstrated a level of expertise in the profession are identified to the public and other stakeholders by a third party.
-Designed to recognize expertise.
+- Professional Certification - a process, often voluntary, by which individuals who have demonstrated a level of expertise in the profession are recognized and identified to the public by a non-academic third party.

 - Licensure - the granting of a license to practice a profession; often regulated by states and indoctrinated in legislation and designed to guard against incompetence.

 - Accreditation - the process of evaluating the academic qualifications or standards of an institution or program of study in accordance with pre-established criteria.

 Currently, there are three major avenues for obtaining professional certification and each is unique.
 Differences among them are summarized below.
-Both the GIS/LIS and GISCI certifications below also have a professional experience requirement.
+Both the GIS/LIS and GISCI certifications below also have a professional experience requirement that is difficult to meet for new graduates.

 - ASPRS GIS/LIS Certification Program - sponsored by the American Society for Photogrammetry and Remote Sensing, GIS/LIS Certification is based on an examination using questions from the allied sciences of photogrammetry, remote sensing, surveying, earth science, and physics.